mewest88/500TacoSummer/README.md

-# 500TacoSummer
-This is the initial start of the 500 Taco Summer website
+# 500 Taco Summer
+## 500 taco summer web page explainer
+500 Taco Summer means you eat 500 tacos from the solstice to the equinox.